dynamiccast/sails-json-api-blueprints/README.md

 ### This hook is still in intense development.
 See the *Roadmap* section for more information on what is yet to be implemented

+While this module will provide your API with a generic implementation of JSON API, it was primarily intented to ease the communication between Sails.js and Ember.js.
+Ember works by default with JSON API.
+Here is a demonstration of *sails-json-api-blueprints* working with an Ember application : https://github.com/dynamiccast/sails-ember-super-rentals-example

 # Install

 Being a sails hook.
 There is not much thing to do to make your sails app JSON API compatible. all you have to do is install this node module.